Transformation mask

-A transformation mask, also known as an opening mask, is a type of mask used by indigenous people of the Northwest Coast and Alaska in ritual dances.
+A transformation mask, also known as an opening mask, is a type of mask used by indigenous people of the Northwest Coast of North America and Alaska in ritual dances.
 These masks usually depict an outer, animal visage, which the performer can open by pulling a string to reveal an inner human face carved in wood to symbolize the wearer moving from the natural world to a supernatural realm.
 Northwest coast peoples generally use them in potlatches to illustrate myths, while they are used by Alaska natives for shamanic rituals.

 Transformation

 Transformation masks are used to embody the act of transforming.
 These transformations usually portray an animal becoming another animal or an animal transforming into a fabled creature.

 Myths and animals

 During ceremonies and rituals, the transformation masks would sometimes be used to transform indigenous people of the Northwest Coast into animals or mythic creatures.
-According to native legends, transformation was often related to supernatural creatures such as tricksters - typically a god or goddess who uses their knowledge to cause chaos among humans.
+According to native legends, transformation was often related to supernatural creatures such as tricksters—typically a god or goddess who uses their knowledge to cause chaos among humans.